 Ponti, M., Hillman, T., & Stankovic, I. (2015).
 Science and gamification: The odd couple?
 Proceedings of CHI Play 2015, New York: ACM Press.

 Ponti, M., Hagen, N., Hillman, T., Kasperowski, D., Kullenberg, C., & Stankovic, I. (2015).
 Designing Futures for Learning in the Crowd: New Challenges and Opportunities for CSCL.
 In O. Lindwall, P. Häkkinen, T. Koschman, P. Tchounikine, & S. Ludvigsen (Eds.), Exploring the Material Conditions of Learning: The Computer Supported Collaborative Learning (CSCL) Conference, Gothenburg: ISLS.

-Hillman, T., Jungselius, B., & Weilenmann, A. (Submitted).
-"In just three hours I got like 22 likes on a pancake picture": Dealing with temporality in social media use and research.
-Proceedings of the SIGCHI conference on Human factors in computing systems, Paris: ACM Press.
+Hillman, T., & Weilenmann, A. (2015).
+Situated social media use: A methodological approach to locating social media practices and trajectories.
+Proceedings of the SIGCHI conference on Human factors in computing systems, Seoul: ACM Press.